Royce Lewis Preview, Player Props: Twins vs. Guardians

 - The Guardians pitching staff is 27th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Guardians' 3.88 team ERA ranks fifth among all MLB pitching staffs.
+- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.86).

-- Guardians pitchers combine to give up 142 home runs (1.1 per game), the fifth-fewest in baseball.
+- The Guardians surrender the fourth-fewest home runs in baseball (146 total, 1.1 per game).

-- In his most recent appearance on Friday, the right-hander tossed six innings against the Toronto Blue Jays, allowing two earned runs while surrendering six hits.
+- In his last time out -- while pitching for the Los Angeles Angels -- the right-hander threw 5 2/3 innings against the Philadelphia Phillies on Monday, allowing five earned runs while surrendering four hits.

-- The 24-year-old has amassed a 3.01 ERA and 8.8 strikeouts per nine innings across 21 games this season, while giving up a batting average of .237 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.